tsamaya/ol-opencage-geocoding/README.md

-# Tutorial : OpenLayers plugin
+# Tutorial : how to use OpenCage data API with OpenLayers

 ### Create the map